The commitment to reform the current NHS dental contract has been a well-established goal of successive governments.

-Therefore, the system being tested includes a financial system that focuses on 2 contractual measures:
+The programme includes a financial system that focuses on two contractual measures:

-Together these should provide the incentives to make sure practices continue to attract patients and deliver the clinical pathway to within the limits their contract will allow.
+These should provide the incentives to make sure practices continue to attract patients and deliver the clinical pathway within the limits their contract will allow.

 - increase overall learning